Dear Frankie: Plot

-Lizzie Morrison (Emily Mortimer) and nine-year-old deaf son Frankie (Jack McElhone) frequently relocate to keep one step ahead of her abusive ex-husband and his family.
+Lizzie Morrison and nine-year-old deaf son Frankie frequently relocate to keep one step ahead of her abusive ex-husband and his family.
 They are accompanied by her opinionated, chain-smoking mother Nell.
 Newly relocated in the Scottish town of Greenock, Lizzie accepts a job at the local fish and chips shop owned by a friendly woman named Marie, and enrolls Frankie in school.

 Through a Glasgow post office box, Frankie maintains a regular correspondence with someone he believes to be his father, Davey, who allegedly is a merchant seaman working on HMS Accra.
 In reality, the letters he receives are written by his mother, who prefers to maintain the lie instead of telling him why she fled her marriage.

 When she learns that Accra will soon be arriving at the docks at Greenock, Lizzie in a panic concocts a scheme to hire a man to impersonate Davey.
 When her effort to find someone at the local pub fails, she enlists Marie's assistance.
 She arranges for her to meet an acquaintance who coincidentally is passing through town at the same time Accra will be in port.

-When Lizzie and the stranger (Gerard Butler) meet, he doesn't tell her his name.
+When Lizzie and the stranger meet, he doesn't tell her his name.
 She explains the situation and gives him the letters for background.
 He agrees to spend a day with Frankie in exchange for the small amount Lizzie can offer him.

-When the stranger arrives at their home to pick up the boy, he brings with him a book about marine life (to Lizzie's surprise), one of Frankie's passions, and a bond is forged immediately.
+When the stranger arrives at their home to pick up Frankie, he brings with him a book about marine life (to Lizzie's surprise), one of Frankie's passions, and a bond is forged immediately.
 They spend a day together (with Lizzie secretly following them), collecting on Frankie's bet at a soccer match from a school mate, ordering chips, and later in the evening setting up another half-day visit.